FAQs

 What are the symptoms of CRS?

-People with rhinosinusitis have at least two of these symptoms:
+People with rhinosinusitis typically experience at least two of the following symptoms:

-• Nasal blockage (having difficulty breathing through your nose)
+• Nasal blockage (difficulty breathing through the nose)

 • A reduced or altered sense of smell

-• Nasal secretions that runs out of the nose (“runny nose”) or drains down the back of the throat (“post-nasal drip”)
+• Nasal discharge that runs out of the nose (“runny nose”) or drains down the back of the throat (“post-nasal drip”)

 • Facial pressure or pain, or a feeling of “fullness” in the face

-Some patients also experience ear or teeth ache, bad breath, sore throat, irritability, depression or fatigue.
-Rhinosinusitis is considered chronic when the symptoms are present for at least 12 consecutive weeks.
+In some cases, patients may also experience ear or tooth pain, bad breath, sore throat, irritability, depression, or fatigue.
+Rhinosinusitis is classified as chronic when these symptoms persist for at least 12 consecutive weeks.

 What are the differences between a prolonged cold and CRS?

-When talking about a (common) cold, we are referring to an illness that affects your nose and throat.
-A cold is usually caused by a virus, and it is typically self-limiting, meaning it resolves on its own within about a week without needing medical care.
+A common cold is a viral illness that affects the nose and throat.
+It is typically self-limiting, meaning it resolves on its own within about a week without medical treatment.

-Acute rhinosinusitis, which affects both the inner lining of the nose and the nearby sinuses, often results from a viral infection associated with the common cold.
-Acute rhinosinusitis is usually also self-limiting but it can last a few weeks.
+Acute rhinosinusitis is a condition that affects both the inner lining of the nose and the sinuses, often triggered by a viral infection from the common cold.
+Like the cold, acute rhinosinusitis is usually self-limiting but can last a few weeks.

 When should I be worried about a sinus infection not settling down?

-A sinus infection caused by a virus may turn into a bacterial infection if:
+A sinus infection caused by a virus can turn into a bacterial infection if:

-• Symptoms last longer than 10 days without improving.
+• Symptoms last longer than 10 days without improvement.

 • There is severe pain on one side of the face.

-• Symptoms seem to improve but then suddenly get worse (this is called "double sickening").
+• Symptoms seem to improve but then suddenly worsen (known as “double sickening”).

 If any of these symptoms occur, contact a doctor immediately for evaluation and treatment.